Skip to content

 Why do we need to evaluate different properties?
 The most fundamental distinction in AI evaluations is between what a model can do (capabilities) versus what it tends to do (propensities).
 To understand why this distinction matters, imagine an AI system that is capable of writing malicious code when explicitly directed to do so, but consistently chooses not to do so unless specifically prompted.
 Simply measuring the system's coding capabilities wouldn't tell us about its behavioral tendencies, and vice versa.
 Understanding both aspects is crucial for safety assessment.

 How do these evaluation types work together?
-We are going to present capabilities, propensities, and control as distinct categories, but this is for the purpose of conceptual clarity and explanation.
-Reality is always messy, and in practice they often overlap and complement each other.
-A capability evaluation might reveal behavioral tendencies during testing, like a model demonstrating a propensity toward honesty while being evaluated for coding ability.
-These types of overlap are actually desirable - different evaluation approaches can provide complementary evidence about an AI system's safety and reliability.
-(Roger et al., 2023).
+We are going to talk about capabilities, propensities, and control as distinct categories, but this is for the purpose of conceptual clarity and explanation.
+Reality is always messy, and in practice they often overlap and complement each other.2 A capability evaluation might reveal behavioral tendencies during testing, like a model demonstrating a propensity toward honesty while being evaluated for coding ability.
+These types of overlap are sometimes desirable1 - different evaluation approaches can provide complementary evidence about an AI system's safety and reliability (Roger et al., 2023).
 The main thing to recognize is what each type of evaluation tells us:

-• Capability evaluations give us upper bounds on potential risks
+• Dangerous capability evaluations give us upper bounds on potential risks3

 Enter image alt description